clb953/KMOChanges2806/canterbury/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/a88a700f-df99-46c1-ba05-e5809a9d9e77)

 The first retail department store in Canterbury, Lefevre’s, opened in 1926.
 The 20th century had arrived!
-It was a modern, new, store in Guildhall Street, which combined the Lefevre family drapers shop with buildings comprising the former Philosophical and Literary Institute, the Theatre Royal and its neighbouring Guildhall Tavern.
+A modern, store in Guildhall Street, combining the Lefevre family drapers shop with the former Philosophical and Literary Institute, the Theatre Royal and the Guildhall Tavern.

 ## Canterbury Tales